|

 In 1954 this tooling was modified to incorporate improvements

-and manufacturing cost reductions.
+and reduce manufacturing costs.
 This reworked burner

 become the model 21, then later the model 21C.
+The superior burning and quality English model 21C lamps

 replaced the P&A made model C lamp in 1963.
+In 1969 the English tooling was revised yet again and became the

 Had it not been for Aladdin Industries UK, Aladdin lamps